keystonejs/prisma-day-2021-workshop/README.md

 The reason this is important is that `ts` offers us the `CCC` to programme in, (eliminating `any` completely), if we so desire.
 Then a programme can be proved to do exactly what it says it does, and this painfully pedantic style is fully justified.

+Research has demonstrated `ts` has issues expressing the `CCC`, but has fewer issues expressing the `CMC`, i.e. quantum categories.
+This is a slight surprise, but now known, the `CMC` is used exculsively.
+This means all transformations of objects are monadic.
+This is because
+`ts` is call by reference, and objects cant be cloned easily, instead they are `entangled` when referred to twice.
+So its best to accept this, and make new objects using a class factory, to be modified by a monad (that that the object is trapped inside of), which cannot be cloned either.
+This is an efficient way to code closures, because passing the object pointer ensures only a minimum of copying environment is performed, at creation time.

+There are also positive benefits resulting from entanglement in the `CMC`, it can be used to model subscriptions.

 ## On naming
 The Native American naming/language model is used.
 Functions are verbs, and are named by what they do.